-9. LIMITED WARRANTY AND LIMITATIONS OF REMEDIES: End User agrees that it is the responsibility of End User to understand fully the limitations of and assumptions underlying the Software and not to make use of the Software without the assistance of personnel with appropriate expertise.
-The End User accepts all responsibility for the program output's review, interpretation, application, and use and accepts all responsibility for ensuring that the output meets any applicable design code, standard, or project specification provisions.

-Except as provided above, the product is provided "AS IS" without warranty of any kind, either expressed or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose.
+End User acknowledges and agrees that it is the sole responsibility of End User to fully understand the limitations and assumptions underlying the Software and to refrain from using the Software without the assistance of personnel with appropriate expertise.
+The End User accepts full responsibility for reviewing, interpreting, applying, and utilizing the output of the Software and for ensuring that such output complies with any applicable design codes, standards, or project specifications.
+Except as expressly provided herein, the Software is provided "AS IS" without warranty of any kind, whether expressed or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose.
 McTrans does not warrant that the functions contained in the Software will meet the End User's requirements or that the operation of the Software will be uninterrupted or error-free.
 The entire risk as to the quality and performance of the product is with the End User.
 In no event will McTrans be liable to the End User for any damages, including any lost profits, lost savings, or other incidental or consequential damages arising out of the use of or inability to use the Software, even if McTrans has been advised of the possibility of such damages, or for any claim by any other party.
 The above warranty gives the End User specific legal rights, and the End User may also have other rights in the United States, which vary from state to state.
-Use of the Software where the End User believes or has reason to believe that damage may occur is a violation of any and all warranties.
+Use of the Software where the End User believes or has reason to believe that damage may occur constitutes a violation of any and all warranties.
 McTrans has no knowledge of the hardware or Software configurations of the End User and assumes no liability for their damage.
+12. TERMINATION: